About Us

 Lockers are available in the basement for all FIS/U16/U14 athletes.
 If there are extra lockers, they can be assigned to other athletes and/or club members, at the discretion of the program director.

-The Nancy Green Ski League (NGSL)
+The Nancy Greene Ski League (NGSL)

 The program introduces children to basic ski techniques and skills, basic safety rules, and teamwork.
 Enjoyment of the sport and the mountain environment is also emphasized.
 The program is aligned with the Gliding Start, Skier Essentials and Learn to Train phases of the Long Term Skier Development Model (AIM 2 Win), and the Snow Stars Skill Achievements Program.
 Focus is put on developing skills to ski on all terrain, in all conditions and most of all, have fun on skis!